 We make regular assessments of children's learning and use this information to ensure future planning reflects individual or group needs.
-Once a term, summative assessments are entered on to Tapestry (assessment tool used by the whole school).
+The TKAT assessment term is used three times a year as well as having regular pupil progress meetings with SLT.

 Formative assessment in the Foundation Stage is continuous and takes the form of observations, examples of child-initiated work and samples of dated work from books and photographs.
 The teachers and teaching assistants keep observational records and use these to record examples of each child's work.
-These are kept in Learning Journey books (F1), Maths, Literacy and Curriculum books (F2) and online using the Tapestry Learning Journal for each child and are available to parents and carers at all times.
+These are kept in Learning Journey books, and online using the Tapestry Learning Journal for each child and are available to parents and carers at all times.
 These records are passed onto Year One teachers to ensure a smooth transition.

 We have regular parents' meetings take place to ensure parents/carers are informed of their child's progress and next steps in learning.
-In F1, in addition to parents' meetings in the Autumn and Spring terms, parents receive an annual report that offers detailed comments on each child's progress in each area of learning and their Characteristics of Effective Learning.
+In addition to parents' meetings in the Autumn and Spring terms, parents receive an annual report that offers detailed comments on each child's progress in each area of learning and their Characteristics of Effective Learning.
 It highlights the child's strengths and development needs.
 The children are also given opportunity to comment on areas they would like to improve.